General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 In fact, the center-tapped winding with added parallel capacitor represents a damped parallel resonance circuit.
 Due to the large inductance of the winding, small capacitor values are appropriate to cover the whole audio spectrum to be filtered.
 Due to the low quality factor of the output transformer, the impedance of the tubes and of the connected speaker, the parallel resonator circuit is largely damped, resulting in LPF action only.
 The resonator circuit is similar to that of the center-tapped (Hartley) pitch- or volume oscillator tanks.
 If there would be provided low (capacitive-) coupling from the anodes to the opposite tubes grids, the damping could be reduced and a formant filter-effect be introduced.
 Push-pull oscillator action would arise from increasing the coupling too much.
 Another means to reduce damping would be to introduce capacitive coupling between each tube’s anode to grid, forming sort of Huth-Kuehn (Miller) circuit in conjunction with the center tapped input interstage transformer with associated lumped parallel capacitors (loosely coupled resonators at the input and output of the power tubes).

 The amplifier of the Rosen Theremin instrument is quite similar except of tetrode tubes in the output stage and additional pre-amplification by pentodes in the driver stage.
 The audio output power is of course much higher, leading to e.g. a larger output-transformer and changed bias- and screen grid supply circuits.
-In addition, the amplitudes of the phase inverted input signals are adjustable to assure equal half-wave levels at the speaker output compensating slightly varying tube characteristics (low distortion).
+In addition, the amplitudes of the phase inverted input signals are adjustable to assure equal levels at the output-transformer’s primary windings, compensating slightly varying tube characteristics (low distortion).

 Both amplifiers do not apply negative feedback.
 This means the full amplification of the tubes is used to drive the speaker; there exists no decrease in distortion, this is in fact not possible because of the implemented LPF using the output transformer.
 In addition, the internal resistance of the amplifier is quite high thus the speaker is only marginally damped .
 This leads to excessive over- and undershoot or ringing of the speaker itself, thus formant coloring of the sound.
 In today's usually low output resistance amplifiers the speaker is heavily damped, reducing effects to the sound introduced by the speaker.

 The pitch indicator circuit is not documented by a schematic, only a vague description exists .
 The circuit function is assumed to be as follows: the detected AF signal of the 24’ phase detector tube’s anode (plate) is amplified by a 57’ pentode tube in the first stage acting as limiter; the screen grid voltage set quite low by appropriate series resistor or voltage divider, the anode resistor quite large, connected to the positive voltage supply rail (+180V).
 The control grid is loosely coupled to the 24’ anode (plate) via a small capacitor and connected to ground by a large resistor.
 The second indicator stage applies another 57’ or a 58’ pentode tube.
 Its anode (plate) is connected via a large resistor in parallel to a neon lamp for resonance indication to the positive supply rail voltage (+180V).
 The control grid is connected to an AF choke with adjustable parallel capacitor forming a parallel LC circuit.
 The cathode of the tube is connected to a voltage divider junction, providing sufficient voltage for the tube to nearly cut off when there is only residual audio present while the grid is grounded via the AF resonator choke.
-The grid resonator circuit is loosely coupled to the first amplifier tube’s anode (plate) to minimize damping.
-The LC circuit resonates at 440Hz, adjustable by the parallel capacitor, leading to a large voltage swing.
+The grid resonator circuit is loosely coupled to the first amplifier tube’s anode (plate) to minimize damping, leading to a large voltage swing.
+The LC circuit resonates at 440Hz, adjustable via the parallel capacitor or the audio-choke by changing it’s inductance L. The choke’s value can possibly be modified by setting the partial pressure of the iron core (air gap distance) at a dedicated screw.
 The sharpness of indication is dependent on the value of the coupling capacitor at the grid, increasing it pronounces damping (introduced by the first amplifier stage) thus broadening the resonance curve.

 Rockmore-Theremin Pitch Indicator Schematic